Friday, November 27, 2015

 Fourteen years ago on Christmas Eve, Ethan’s (Joseph Gordon-Levitt-Inception, Looper, The Walk) parents passed away and since then, his two best friends, Isaac (Rogen) and Chris (Anthony Mackie-The Hurt Locker, Captain America: The Winter Soldier, Avengers: Age of Ultron) have spent Christmas with him in support by having an annual tradition of going out on Christmas Eve and party like there’s no tomorrow, you name it, doing drugs, drinking beer, getting into crazy shenanigans, smoking pot, playing on the giant piano from the movie, Big, and partying in a night club.

-However due to Isaac soon becoming a father and Chris has become a famous sports star, the three of them decide to do one last Christmas Eve together out in New York City.
+However due to Isaac soon becoming a father and Chris is now a famous sports star, the three of them decide to do one last Christmas Eve together out in New York City.
+Specifically, to find their way to a magical and mysterious Nutcracker Ball that Ethan snagged three tickets to from a man's coat.

-Overall, The Night Before is a vulgarly hilarious way to get into the Christmas spirit, very much like Bad Santa and A Very Harold & Kumar 3D Christmas, just don’t share it with your family this Christmas, it’s far from a Christmas family comedy.
+Overall, The Night Before is a vulgar and hilarious way to get into the Christmas spirit, very much like Bad Santa and A Very Harold & Kumar 3D Christmas, just don’t share it with your family this Christmas as it’s far from a Christmas family comedy.
 It works as both a Seth Rogen comedy as well as a Christmas movie, plenty of laughter and silliness will occur in this Yuletide cheerful flick.

 Besides the comedy, the film also gives time to develop its characters and have some occasionally sweet and touching moments about friendship, yes it’s three guys doing drugs and getting into trouble, but it’s still three friends hanging out and having fun together on Christmas, it’s a strange kind of sweet.